netscaler/cloud-native-getting-started/beginners-guide/tier1-prometheus-coe.md

 1. Deploy COE in Kubernetes cluster

-COE is exposed as NodePort service where Tier 1 NetScaler seating outside kubernetes cluster will able to communicate with COE for sending metrics information.
+COE is exposed as NodePort service so that Tier 1 NetScaler in front of kubernetes cluster is able to send metrics to COE.

 Note: COE will be exposed on defined NodePort 32514, in case you want to change the nodeport value please update coe-prometheus.yaml file.
 ```